TheHumanCreative/movie-saga-master/README.md

+##Movie-Sagas

+A movie inventory browser which allows users to click on a movie shown, and be taken to a page with more details and the ability to edit the movie's title / description.

+##Built With

+NodeJS,
+React,
+React-Redux,
+Redux-Sagas,
+Material-UI,
+PostgresSQL,

+##Getting Started

+These instructions will help you to a copy of the project, set it up and have it running on your local machine for development and testing purposes.

+##Prerequisites

+Before you get started, make sure you have the following software installed on your computer:

+Node.js
+PostrgeSQL
+Nodemon
+express

+##Installing

+##Download the zip of this project
+Create your SQL database and tables using the provided database.sql code npm install npm run server npm run client

+##Completed Features

+ Home page with photos per movie along with a list of movies Details page that shows the further details on movie selected Edit page that allows the user to edit the description or title as it will also show its updated in the database

+##Next Steps

+ Allow users to edit genres add their own to help with classification Allow filtering on home page to show certain genres or movies from that genre Allow users to add or remove movies from database to build their collection digitally inventoried

+##Authors

+Miles Lacek

 # React-Redux with Sagas

 > **PLEASE COMMENT YOUR CODE.** Do not clone this repository.
 Instead, download the zip, extract the contents, `git init`, `git add .`, `git commit -m "initial commit - base project"` and add your remote.
 Please do this before you leave for the day.